PALplus: Belgium

 In Belgium, the Flemish public broadcasting service VRT had a policy that all of its self-created TV programmes are broadcast in PALplus.
 The commercial TV station VTM used to broadcast a lot in PALplus.
 Even the third broadcasting organisation SBS Belgium with its stations VT4 and VijfTV used to broadcast in PALplus for all of their new productions.

 The Walloon public broadcasting service RTBF used to broadcast 16:9 programmes that it purchased in PALplus, but preferred creating their own programmes in 4:3.
-Walloon commercial TV station RTL-TVI used to broadcast almost all its shows in PALPlus.
+Walloon commercial TV station RTL-TVI used to broadcast almost all its shows in PALplus.

-In 2010 Belgium switched off analog television broadcast.
+In 2010, Belgium switched off analog television broadcast.

 Finland

 In Finland, the commercial broadcaster MTV3 started broadcasting the youth music program Jyrki in PALplus format on August 18, 1997.
 The experiment ended when the program ended some four years later.

-In 2007 Finland switched off analog television broadcast.
+In 2007, Finland switched off analog television broadcast.

 Germany

-In Germany all public broadcasters (ARD, ZDF, etc.) complied with this standard.
-However, private broadcasters (RTL, Pro Sieben, etc) have shown no interest in either this standard or in the 16:9 format.
+In Germany, all public broadcasters (ARD, ZDF, etc.) complied with this standard.
+However, private broadcasters (RTL, ProSieben, etc) have shown no interest in either this standard or in the 16:9 format.

 Pay-per-view channels such as those on Sky often broadcast in 16:9, but use a different standard that requires another kind of decoder.

-In 2008 Germany began switching off analog television broadcast.
+In 2008, Germany began switching off analog television broadcast.

 Greece

-In Greece there were sporadic PALplus broadcasts on the national television (E.R.T. - Hellenic Radio Television).
+In Greece, there were sporadic PALplus broadcasts on the national television (E.R.T. - Hellenic Radio Television).
 Throughout the '90s several attempts from commercial broadcasters in adopting the system failed due to lack of popularity.

 As some of the repeaters of ERT's channels were fed via OTE (Greek public telecom provider) in uncompressed form over terrestrial links, and others via NOVA (Greece's only satellite platform) using MPEG encoding, Palplus wasn't available on all areas.
 The heavy MPEG encoding on NOVA degraded WSS signaling and the additional information embedded in PALplus, making it undecodable.